vis-au/progressive-steering/backend/README.md

 # Progressive Steering - Backend
-This directory contains the files of the backend for the progressive steering application.
+This directory contains the files of the backend for ProSteer, our steering-by-example demo application.

 ```
 backend